 Cloudways: An managed website hosting company that has locations around the world.
 Many one-click apps that auto update behind the scenes.
-They have 24/7 support which in our experience tend to respond within an hour or two (at all hours of the day).
+They have 24/7 support which in our experience tend to respond within 24 hours solving the issue.

 DigitalOcean: If you want to manage your own server then DigitalOcean is the company for you.
 If you use our link you get $100 in credit for free (to use within 60 days of signing up).

 BuyShared: If you want a cheap website host, then check out BuyShared.
 Their support is very good.